r001/feed-care/README.md

 ## Alert if geth stops working - alert_parity.sh

-Alerts user if parity client stops updating blocks (ie. geth is not operational).
+Alerts user if parity client stops updating blocks (ie. parity is not operational).
 Script should be run every hour.

 ## Alert if file system is close to full - alert_filesystem.sh

-Alerts EMAIL if free disk space is under DISK_SPACE_THRESHOLD in alert_settings.sh.
+Alerts EMAIL if free disk space is under DISK_SPACE_THRESHOLD in `alert_settings.sh`.
 This script should be run once every hour.

 ## Alert if feed was not updated for more than 6 hours - alert_txcount.sh

-This script alerts EMAIL if feed update count did not increase.
+This script alerts `EMAIL` if feed update count did not increase.
 (Meaning the feed has not been updated since last run of this script.)
 This script should be run in every 6 hours.